statecs/whisper_flutter_coreml/README.md

 - Apple Silicon device (M1, M2, M3, or newer recommended)
 - CoreML model files (`.mlmodelc` format)

-### CoreML Model Generation
+### CoreML Model Auto-Download

-To use CoreML acceleration, you'll need to generate CoreML models from your Whisper models.
-The models will automatically fallback to CPU execution if CoreML models are not available.
+**New in v1.0.3:** CoreML models are now automatically downloaded alongside regular Whisper models when available.
+No additional setup is required!

+- CoreML models are automatically downloaded on iOS/macOS when initializing a Whisper model
+- If a CoreML model is not available for a specific model size, the system gracefully falls back to CPU processing
+- You can check CoreML availability using `await whisper.hasCoreMLSupport()`
-> **Note**: CoreML model generation requires a separate setup process.
-The first run with CoreML may be slower as the Apple Neural Engine compiles the model for your specific device.
+- The first run with CoreML may be slower as the Apple Neural Engine compiles the model for your specific device

+> **Note**: CoreML models are larger than regular models (e.g., small model: ~466MB + ~163MB CoreML), but provide significant performance improvements on Apple Silicon devices.

 ## Quickstart